the loving eye of photographer ed van der elsken

 "A filmmaker from Ed van der Elsken's generation, called William Klein, made the film series Contacts," continues Hripsimé.
 "That's a brilliant series about how photographers work.
 He shows how they see something and gradually get closer to find the perfect shot.
 That's what Ed did as well.
 It's a kind of hunter's instinct that some street photographers use to capture their subjects.
 They spot and follow them for a while before they take their photo.
 It's all about finding the right moment.
 That may sound a bit aggressive, but at least Van der Elsken knew exactly what he was looking for."

-His desire for telling a particular story is evident in the way he arranged them into narratives in his photobooks.
+His desire for telling a particular story is evident in the way he arranged them into narratives of his photobooks.
 "The first, Love on the Left Bank, was made in cooperation with designer Jurriaan Schrofer, as was his second book," says Hripsimé.
 "He and Ed were thinking very much on the same level.
 They played with the pages.
 Usually photographers arrange all photos the same way and in the same size, but Ed and Jurriaan changed the sizes and moved them across the pages.
 It wasn't just about pretty or catchy photos.
 They wanted to tell a story by assembling them in new and surprising ways."

 "Jazz, the third book, was designed by Ed himself.
 In this book he tries to translate music into images.
 For example, some photos have been stretched out across multiple pages, placed as lines under each other.
-This composition resembles musical notes on page."
+This composition resembles the musical notes on page."

 "His fourth book is Sweet Life.
 For this one, Ed really tried to push the boundaries during the printing process.
 He took almost all the nuances out of the images, which gives them a very graphical and distorted structure."

-There is a constant that shows throughout Ed van der Elsken's body of work, which is that he felt for the people around him.
+There is a constant that shows throughout Ed van der Elsken's body of work, clearly evident in Camera in Love, which is that he felt for the people around him.
 His focus was always on the unique qualities of humankind.
 He was mostly interested in people in the margins.
-Hripsimé says this is particularly clear in his work focussed on Amsterdam, the city where he lived for years and loved so dearly.
+Hripsimé says this is particularly clear in his work focused on Amsterdam, the city where he lived for years and loved so dearly.
 "He thought real townsfolk and the local youth were much more fascinating than the people in the richer parts of the city.
 He was always looking for people who were real in his eyes.
 He felt a lot of empathy for people, in faraway countries too.
 That's visible in the photos he took all over the world.
 You can see that he loved people and respected them.
 He would never show off their bad side.
 He was interested in beauty.
 Not fashionable beauty or perfect faces, but in the beauty of people who dare to be different.
 People who were proud, those who radiated individuality."